Lifulifu/dayday/README.md

 # Dayday
 A diary web app for my personal use.
+Available on https://daydaydiary.netlify.app/

+Currently the app is still in development, all user submits **ARE NOT ENCRYPTED**, so the admin (me) can view all your diaries!
+Reconsider before you write down all your secrets unless you want to share them to me.

 ## Features
 - Autosave while editing, sync via google account.